 501 ADOPTION OF SPECIAL RULES OF ORDER

 Special Rules of Order may be proposed by any member of the Committee, by the staff, or as part of Committee action regarding an agenda item.
 Special Rules of Order on a procedure of the Committee shall become effective when, by affirmative vote of a majority of the voting members, the Committee shall adopt them.
 In adopting the special rule of order, the Committee’s motion and subsequent action shall apply only to the specific Committee agenda item for which it was adopted.
-All subsequent actions must be in accordance to the regular rules and procedures of the Committee.
+All subsequent actions must be in accordance with the regular rules and procedures of the Committee.

 502 VOTES OF COMMITTEE MEMBERS